reactphp/socket/README.md

 ### Connector

-The `Connector` class implements the [`ConnectorInterface`](#connectorinterface) and allows you to create any kind of streaming connections, such as plaintext TCP/IP, secure TLS or local Unix connection streams.
+The `Connector` class is the main class in this package that implements the [`ConnectorInterface`](#connectorinterface) and allows you to create streaming connections.

+You can use this connector to create any kind of streaming connections, such as plaintext TCP/IP, secure TLS or local Unix connection streams.

 It binds to the main event loop and can be used like this: